| The catus garden has filled in nicely where the old Silver Maple was. Only 2 catus didn't make it through the winter.

 |

-| We had an open house in late July.
+We had our first ever open house in late July.
 It was attended by approximately 125 people.
 I ran two trains continously for 5.5 hours with no issues.
+The garden was well received and the visitors were very interested in viewing a "garden under construction" as most gardens that have open houses are 100% complete.

 |